T

 museum

-Engage with the U.S. Constitution through interactive exhibits and artifacts.
-This museum offers a comprehensive look at the document's creation and enduring relevance.
+Explore the U.S. Constitution through interactive exhibits and artifacts.
+This museum offers a deep dive into the document that shaped American democracy.

 5. Evening